MichaelLin12/HomeInventory/ReadMe.md

 ## **Getting Started**

-Content for section two.
+Content for section

 ## **Design**

-Content for section two.
+The idea for this project is to creaete

 ## **What I Learned**

-Content for section two.
+Content for section

 ## **Improvements**

-Content for section two.
+Content for section

 ## **Credits**

-Content for section two.
+Content for section